8 but God shows his love for us in that while we were still sinners, Christ died for us .

 God’s love operates irrespective of human merit.
 Christ’s death benefits sinners by sacrifice provided by God.
 God demonstrates his love to the “weak,” “ungodly,” “sinners,” and “enemies.”
 It is patently clear that there is no qualification in God’s love; He leaves no one out of His love.
 There is no previous love on our part.
 God loves us before we make any move toward Him.

 God’s love for us is not based on our attractiveness to God.
 We love people because they love us.
-That is how we love but that is not how God loves.
+That is how we love, but that is not how God loves.
 He does not love us on the basis of what we do or how we do it.
 He does not love us only so long as we love Him.
 He loves sinners unconditionally.
-Our Lord proves it by sacrificing His Son for us.
+Our Lord proved it by having sacrificed His Son for us.
 His love does not depend on who and what we are.

 Jn 15: 13 Greater love has no one than this, than to lay down one’s life for his friends.